UPPMAX/uppmax_intro_cases/docs/linux_basics.md

 ## Changing permissions
 **chmod** — change file mode bits

 - Files with `w` can be modified and destroyed by accident.
-Protect your input data!
+Protect your data!
 - If you want to share data or scripts with a person not in your project (e.g. support staff like me), you can!
 - If you want to keep non-members from even seeing which files you have, you can!

 - `chmod <mode> <files>`
+  - <mode> includes the info of the
+    - `ugoa`, i.e. user, group, others all, respectively
+      - if not set changes are applied for user and group
+    - add permissions (+), remove (-) or set equal to (=)
+      - =  causes  unmentioned bits to be removed except that a directory's unmentioned set user and  group ID bits are not affected.
+    - `rwxXst`, i.e. the actual permission
 - <mode> can be e.g.
-  -  u+x (let you run a script you just wrote)
+  -  u+x (lets you  (owner) run a script you just wrote)
   -  -w (no write permissions for anyone)
-  -  +rw (let group members read and edit this file)
+  -  +rw (let user and group members read and edit this file, not others if not already set)
-  -  =xw (let group members go into your directory and put files there, but not see which files are there)
+  -  =xw (let group members go into your directory and put files there, but not see which files are there, others are not affected)

 - chmod takes flags as usual, e.g.
   -  -R for recursive (i.e. all files and sub-directories therein)